zendeskgarden/react-components/packages/tags/examples/basic.md

 `Tag.Avatar` may receive an `svg` or `img` element, but will apply styling to any element provided.
 A `Tag.Avatar` will be hidden when used within a small `Tag`.
-The `Tag.Close` component is a `<div>` rather than a `<button>`, helping enforce that the container element should receive focus.
+The `Tag.Close` component is a `<div>` rather than a `<button>`, helping to enforce that the container element should receive focus.

-### Accessibility warning

-The `Tag.Close` component includes a default `aria-label` in English.
-If you are localizing your application you must overwrite this property with your own translation.

 ```jsx
 const { Well } = require('@zendeskgarden/react-notifications/src');